henry2004y/minimal_test/_posts/2022-01-10-gravity-wave.md

 I found a series of Khan lectures on the maths related to Einstein notation.

 There is a simple [example](https://math.stackexchange.com/questions/666246/tensor-einstein-summation-notation) for superscript and subscript.
-A simple rule is that **subscripts represent row vectors and superscripts represent column vectors.**
+A simple rule is that **subscripts represent row vectors and superscripts represent column vectors.** (This is only true for Euclidean space!)

+##

+Take a look at [electromagnetic tensor](https://en.wikipedia.org/wiki/Electromagnetic_tensor).
+The Maxwell's equations can be derived from from the Lagrangian formulation.

 ##